JuliaCommunity/YouTubeVideoTimestamps/videos/Internals of ModelingToolkit | Yingbo Ma | SciMLCon 2022.md

 + 08:52 - Tearing
 + 12:08 - All Together
 + 13:31 - Acknowledgements
-+ 14:04 - Q&A: Modelica Colaboration
++ 14:04 - Q&A: Modelica collaboration
 + 15:46 - Q&A: Optimal control problems
 + 16:17 - Q&A: Future of ModelingToolkit.jl
 +19:19 - Q&A: Add thermal noise to circuits (SDEs)